I am an Assistant Professor in

 - Dependable Software Systems Summer School, NUI Maynooth, Ireland, July 2013.

 As a byproduct of my research projects, I have developed and contributed to a number of tools.

-- GRASShopper is an experimental verification tool that checks separation logic specifications of programs manipulating dynamically allocated data structures.
+- GRASShopper is a verification tool that checks functional correctness of programs manipulating heap-allocated data structures.